jmarkmorris/my-globals/README-git.md

 ### Situation: Fixing Broken Symbolic Links

-Symbolic links in a repo can sometimes break or turn into plain files, especially when cloning across different operating systems or using certain tools.
+Symbolic links in a repo can sometimes break or turn into plain files.

 ```bash
 # Example: Recreate specific symbolic links if they became regular files